-Retiree benefits are available for everyone who has worked at least the minimum amount of time under Social Security and has reached either (a) 62 (for early retirement) or (b) 65 to 67 (based on year of birth) for regular retirement benefits.
-The monthly benefit depends on the number of years in which Social Security tax was deducted from earnings, and the person's earnings during those years.
-Persons taking early retirement will get lower monthly benefits for the rest of their lives.
-Persons taking early retirement between 62 and their regular retirement age will have a partial (prorated) reduction due to early retirement.
+Retiree benefits are available for everyone who has worked at least the minimum amount of time under Social Security and has reached either (a) 62 (for early retirement) or (b) 66 to 67 (based on year of birth) for regular retirement benefits.22 The monthly benefit depends on the number of years in which Social Security tax was deducted from earnings, and the person's earnings during those years.
+Persons taking early retirement at 62 will get lower monthly benefits; those retiring between 62 and their regular retirement age will have a partial (prorated) reduction due to early retirement.
+In either case, the reduction will be permanent.

-For persons born between 1938 and 1943, regular retirement age exceeds 65 years by 2 months for each year after 1937 in which they were born.
-For persons born from 1943 through 1954, the regular retirement age is exactly 66.
-It then again increases by 2 months for each year of birth after 1954, stopping at age 67 for everyone born after 1959.
+For persons born from 1943 through 1954, the regular retirement age is 66.
+It rises by 2 months for each year of birth after 1954, ending at age 67 for everyone born after 1959.23

-People who choose not to get Social Security retiree benefits at regular retirement age (because they are still employed full-time, or otherwise do not need the money) can get an increase in their eventual Social Security retirement benefits for each year they do not take those benefits, up to age 70.
-(Applying for Social Security retiree benefits is separate from applying for Medicare, and need not occur at the same age.)
-Working past the regular retirement age may also increase later Social Security retiree benefits by adding years of work credit under Social Security.
+People who choose not to take Social Security retirement benefits at regular retirement age (because they are still working, or otherwise do not need the money) get an increase in their later monthly Social Security retirement benefits for each month after regular retirement age in which they do not take those benefits, up to age 70.
+The increase is now $\frac{2}{3}\%$ for each month (8% for each year) beyond regular retirement age in which they do not take Social Security benefits.24 (Applying for Social Security retiree benefits is separate from applying for Medicare, and need not occur at the same age.)
+Working past the regular retirement age may also increase later Social Security retiree benefits by adding years of Social Security work credit.

 A person intending to retire should apply at the nearest Social Security office, or call the toll-free number below, 90 days before intended retirement (but no earlier than 90 days before age 62).
 These offices are listed in most phone directories under "Social Security Administration" and also under U.S. Government listings.
-For information on Social Security programs and benefits, call (800) 772-1213 (voice) or (800) 325-0778 (TDD); or go to http://www.ssa.gov on the Internet.
+For information on Social Security programs and benefits, call (800) 772-1213 (voice) or (800) 325-0778 (TDD); or go to:

+www.ssa.gov